chesterheng/cheatsheet/redux.md

 export default store;
 ```
 #### Passing the Store
-* <Provider> make the store available to all container components in the application without passing it explicitly.
+* Provider component make the store available to all container components in the application without passing it explicitly.
 * You only need to use it once when you render the root component.
 * edit client\src\index.js
 ```javascript